Shresthaa-Adhikary/trusted_relationship/project/docs/method1.md

 ![paste](new2.1.JPG)

 **4. Set permission:**

 * Ensure the correct permissions are set:
   `chmod 700 ~/.ssh/`
   `chmod 600 ~/.ssh/authorized_keys`

 ![chmod](new2.01.JPG)

 By following these steps, user can generate SSH keys, share their public key with another user, and establish trusted relationship from linux client to linux server to another user.

 **Video for linux to linux trusted relationship to different user**

 ![type:video](linuxtolinuxuser2_6.mp4)

-## Linux to Linux connection using a tool ssh-copy-id.
+## Linux to Linux connection using a tool ssh-copy-id

 To establish SSH connection from Linux client to Linux server, you can use the ssh-copy-id command.
 This command is used to copy the public key of the linux client to the linux server authorized_keys file, enabling SSH authentication without the password.